USCIS Response to COVID-19

 Guidelines for Entering USCIS Facilities

-- Visitors may not enter a USCIS facility if they:
+- You may not enter a USCIS facility if you:

-- Members of the public must wear facial coverings that cover both the mouth and nose when entering facilities.
-If they do not have one, USCIS may reschedule their appointment.
+- You must wear facial coverings that cover both the mouth and nose inside USCIS facilities.
+We do not allow masks with exhaust valves, neck gaiters, or bandanas.
+If you do not have an acceptable face covering, we may offer a replacement or reschedule your appointment.

-- Applicants and visitors are encouraged to bring their own black or blue ink pens.
+- You should bring your own black or blue ink pens.

-More information on visiting USCIS facilities can be found at uscis.gov/visitorpolicy.
+More information on visiting USCIS facilities is available at uscis.gov/visitorpolicy.

 Field Office Appointments and Rescheduling

 USCIS field offices will send notices to applicants and petitioners with previously scheduled appointments for interviews and naturalization ceremonies.
 Those attending appointments should follow the safety guidelines outlined below.

 If you need help with emergency document services (such as ADIT stamps or advance parole), we are working to schedule those appointments as soon as possible.
 You may experience slightly extended wait times as we gradually and safely resume in-person services.
 If you need to schedule an emergency document service, you may reach out to the USCIS Contact Center to make an appointment.

 Please check to see if the respective office has been reopened by visiting our office closures page before calling the Contact Center.